SeDi343/Project_WS2017_VHDL_Calculator/README.md

 | dig2_o(7:0)    | Out       | State of 7 segments and decimal point of Digit 2 (to IO control unit)                                      |
 | dig3_o(7:0)    | Out       | State of 7 segments and decimal point of Digit 3 (to IO control unit)                                      |
 | led_o(15:0)    | Out       | State of 16 LEDs (to IO control unit)                                                                      |

 ### ALU Contorl Unit Entity

+The arithmetic logic unit “alu” processes the selected arithmetic/logic operation.
+Table 6: Overview shows the
+ports of the ALU, implementation details can be found in the distance learning letter “Arithmetic
+Logic Unit”.

 | Port Name      | Direction | Description                                                                                                |
 | -------------- |:---------:| ---------------------------------------------------------------------------------------------------------- |
 | clk_i          | In        | System clock (100MHz)                                                                                      |